aiven/aiven-docs/docs/products/opensearch/concepts/os-security.md

     If you use an identity management software like Okta or Azure AD, you can use SAML integration to access your OpenSearch Dashboard through your identity provider.
-With this feature, you won\'t need to create and manage separate login credentials for OpenSearch, simplifying the authentication process.
+With this feature, you won't need to create and manage separate login credentials for OpenSearch, simplifying the authentication process.